anaisbetts/trickline/docs/perf-sync.md

 - The average developer shouldn't have to think about RTM.start vs users.counts to build features
   - When views all know about fetching data, it makes changing the data sources Difficult
 - How would we design the Slack data model in 2017, given that Teams aren't going to mean anything, and shared / enterprise identities are The Default?
+- How hard does Offline From Day One make things?

 #### Red Threads